-IMBeR’s Integrated Marine Early Career Network (IMECaN) is organising an event for all IMBIZO participants prior to the start of IMBIZO6 on 15 October.
+IMBeR’s Integrated Marine Early Career Network (IMECaN) organised an excellent event for all IMBIZO participants prior to the start of IMBIZO6 on 15 October on

 Bias or discrimination against underrepresented groups still persist in marine science globally.
 During this Diversity and Inclusion in Ocean Sciences event, there will be several short talks, Q&A sessions and break out groups with researchers, academics and others from around the world who are taking active and inspirational steps to improve diversity, inclusion and equity in marine science.
 This workshop provides the opportunity for participants of all three IMBIZO6 workshops to meet and interact with those attending the other two workshop.
 Join us for an engaging conversation and be part of the change!
 Information about the speakers and timing of this event will be announced soon.

 What are the IMBIZOs?

 IMBIZO is the Zulu word for ‘a gathering’.
 IMBeR IMBIZOs are designed to address current research topics, facilitate transdisciplinary research, and provide assessments of current understanding and future research needs.
 IMBIZOs are held every second year, and are relatively small conferences (around 120 people) that consist of concurrent workshops, each of which considers an important research topic.
 In addition, plenary presentations provide overviews for each workshop, and cross-cutting activities and poster sessions allow integration across workshops.
 Discussion sessions of current knowledge help to identify key questions or hot topics to be addressed by the IMBeR research community.